 /connect -ssl_verify -ssl_capath /etc/ssl/certs chat.freenode.net 6697

 /connect -ssl_cafile /usr/local/share/certs/ca-root-nss.crt chat.freenode.net 6697

 Once you tell irssi where to find the root certificates, it should be able to verify the certificate correctly.

 Client SSL certificates are also supported, and may be used for identification to services via CertFP.
 If you have connected with a client certificate, has client certificate fingerprint f1ecf46714198533cda14cccc76e5d7114be4195 (showing your certificate's SHA1 fingerprint in place of f1ecf46...) will appear in WHOIS (a 276 numeric).

 Accessing freenode Via Tor

-The current Tor hidden service address for freenode is p4fsi4ockecnea7l.onion.
-This service can be used by any user with a registered NickServ account.
-No further setup steps are necessary beyond that, besides configuring your client.
+The primary Tor hidden service address for freenode is p4fsi4ockecnea7l.onion.
+The service listens on ports 6667, 6697 (SSL), 7000 (SSL), and 7070 (SSL).
+To connect, a NickServ account is needed, and the IRC client must be configured to support SASL.
 Information on how to register a nick can be found on our FAQ page.
-The Tor hidden service uses SASL for authentication, which may require the use of additional scripts in your client to provide support.
+If support is not built-in, SASL may require the use of additional scripts in your client.
 A collection of scripts and instructions for use can be found here.
 Tor's wiki also has a page on configuring IRC clients to use Tor.

 Latencies are improving all the time and can be quite reasonable.
-You can always find a pointer to our Tor hidden service in freenode.net DNS, in an unresolved CNAME record, irc.tor.freenode.net, which can be retrieved, for example, via the *nix shell command:
+You can always find a pointer to our Tor hidden service in DNS, as an unresolved CNAME record, irc.tor.freenode.net, which can be retrieved, for example, via the *nix shell command:

 dig +short irc.tor.freenode.net cname